schlae/pico-dram-tester/firmware/README.md

 So the line above would take six cycles complete.
 If you are using sidesets, you will have a reduced number of delay values at your disposal - as delays and sides share the same bit range.
-We can however patch each delay number so that it is uesed as an index into a table of arbitraty values.
+We can however patch each delay number so that it is used as an index into a table of arbitrary values.
 This allows us to use the same PIO program with different sets of timings.
 You will see that the author of this project did just that!
 So we can use the same program to test ram a chip family at all of its manufactured speed ratings!